smapiot/piral/docs/tutorials/README.md

 21. [Parcel vs Webpack](./21-parcel-vs-webpack.md) - goes into details of the available bundlers.
 22. [Core and Base](./22-core-and-base.md) - discusses other framework packages and when they should be used.
 23. [Monorepo](./23-monorepo.md) - introduces the concept and realization of a monorepo.
+23. [Extension Patterns](./24-extension-patterns.md) - reveals a set of patterns for extension components.

 Please don't hesitate to send us feedback regarding the tutorials and suggestions for additional topics.